 My meals at the Colony Clubhouse and Grill –

-The restaurant is open only at dinner time on weekdays but lunch is served only for special guests.
-So guess what my first meal here was 😀
+Yes the restaurant is open only at dinner time on weekdays but lunch is served only for special guests.
+So guess where my first meal here was 😀

 Chef Herman requested sous Chef Varun to guide us through the lunch.

 He picked for us an eclectic selection of their popular dishes from the menu.
 And my palate was transported from texture to texture and across flavors, as I enjoyed that first meal of my stay at the GHKB.